gazebo-tooling/release-tools/README.md

     * Include a link comparing the current branch to the latest release.
         1. [Example branch comparison.](https://github.com/ignitionrobotics/ign-gazebo/compare/ignition-gazebo3_3.5.0...ign-gazebo3)
         1. Substitute the package version and name that are relevant to your release.
-    * Wait for this pull request to be merged before proceding.
+    * Wait for this pull request to be merged before proceeding.
 1. Clone the appropriate release repository from https://github.com/ignition-release.
     * For example, `git clone https://github.com/ignition-release/ign-physics3-release`
 1. If the versions of any dependencies have increased in the source code, open a pull request updating them on the release repo